Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Larry D. Young - Dr Pepper Snapple Group, Inc.

 Yeah, we don't have three full months in yet.
-But back to the questions on Bai, Bai management, we stayed very closely align with them.
+But back to the questions on Bai, Bai management, we stayed very closely aligned with them.
 They are – Ben Weiss and his team is definitely running the business.
 We give them the resources that they need.
 A lot of good insights as we shared with them our strategy, how we work, they were in full agreement that we needed to look at some of this innovation and make sure we do it properly, that we take it – we don't distill it out, we don't run it through the club channel, that we put a strategy together that we are going to go out and get it sampled.
-If we talked about the trial, we got to get that trial up.
-Because any time you got 50% repeat, you want all the trial you can get.
+We talked about the trial, we got to get that trial up.
+Because any time you've got 50% repeat, you want all the trial you can get.
 You want every person tasting that.

 The team is enthusiastic.
 We were there last week.
 We spent a day and a half with them.
 We did a lot of planning.
 The alignment was unbelievable.
-I couldn't believe what we got done in less than an eight-hour day on what we were going to be doing going forward and the team is pumped and we are thrilled to death that Ben Weiss and his team is running.
+I couldn't believe what we got done in less than an eight-hour day on what we were going to be doing going forward and the team is pumped and we are thrilled to death that Ben Weiss and his team is running it.
 We are here to help them.

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.